njnovak/Cpp-Pick-and-Place-Assignment/README.md

 - Boxes cannot hold negative numbers.
 - Boxes cannot hold more parts than a larger size.
 - The robot fills the largest boxes that can be fully filled first, then moves to the next smallest box.
 There may be extra parts remaining.

+To see documentation for the program created with Doxygen, see the /doc/html/ folder.